zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-google.md

 world).
 "Can survive the love in the world": "In the world that he loves, or in the world that he should love, he can spend thoughtfully, can transcend...
 (omitted) can overcome."
 To be able to survive the world In love.

-Because of that, the brahmin said:

-"I like that so much, Daxian!
-The most silent,

-Anyone who knows the thoughtfulness can live through the love in the world. "

 37. [World Zun: "Dago!"]
 Anything you know rightly, in the upper, lower and middle four directions,